 This is despite Berlin Hyp's sound asset quality with nonperforming loans of below 1%.
-Though the bank is the least exposed to high risk sub-sectors within commercial real estate given its low hotel and comparably limited retail exposures, we expect problem loans to return to a higher level again because the ongoing economic downturn.
-Particularly affected are the retail and tourism segments, but also could speed up structural shifts for office demand.
+The bank is the least exposed to high risk subsectors within commercial real estate given its low hotel and comparably limited retail exposures, however, we expect structural shifts for office demand to have an impact on demand in the more medium term.
+The bank's non-performing loans remain on a declining trend.